So yesterday, Jeff, his friend Pete, and I headed out to Ultimate Electronics where Jeff bought the Samsung HLR6178W DLP HDTV

 that we bought three years ago, but bigger, newer, and smarter.
 Curiously enough, about the same price

 The set arrived today and we hooked it up to Jeff and Carol's cable service.
 It turns out that it's smart enough to detect digital cable signals coming down the wire and -- if they pick up a Cable Card to plug into the back of the set -- they'll be able to decode all of the digital signals directly in the set.
 There are a few HD channels that come in unscrambled: the local FOX affiliate, ESPN HD, and Discovery HD Theater.
 We regard these as bait for the consumer.
 Sadly, they weren't showing anything that we really wanted to watch, but the picture quality was wonderful.

-By tomorrow, it should be picking up the listing from TV Guide On Screen (also built in) and we should be able to find out what all those currently scrambled digital channels (more than 400 total) actually are.
-That data only downloads when the set is turned off -- and it spent all day turned on.
+By tomorrow, it should be picking up the listing from TV Guide On Screen (also built in) and we should be able to find out what all those currently scrambled digital channels (more than 400 total) actually are

 The set has a native resolution of 1080p -- that's 1080 lines of progressive scan video, substantially better than the 720p that our set provides.
 However, you don't have a lot of 1080p sources, not even DVDs -- but wait for high-definition DVD to show up! -- so one of the key questions turns out to be "How good is this set at scan multiplying a low-resolution signal?"